 List of GHG emissions relevant to CIB Kenya's operations are categorized based on Scope 1, Scope 2, and Scope 3 emissions.
-For this disclosure report, CIB Kenya has managed to tracked Employee Commutation and business travel during the year 2022.
-CIB Kenya will be building a robust methodology to track the other scope 3 emissions related to business operations of the bank.
+For this disclosure report, CIB Kenya has managed to tracked Employee Commutation and business travel during the year 2023.
+CIB Kenya has started developing a robust methodology to track the other scope 3 emissions related to business operations of the bank.
 This methodology will be designed to accurately measure and quantify the bank's emissions and will be aligned with internationally recognized standards and guidelines.
-The below table depicts the total GHG emissions during the year 2022.
+The below table depicts the total GHG emissions during the year 2023.